ParallelMaths/parallel/pages/8-24-north-pole.md

 ---

 Suppose that Andy collects `x` balls.
 Since Andy collects twice as many balls as Roger, Roger collects `1/2 x` balls.
-Andy collects five more balls than Maria.
-So Maria collects `x − 5` balls.
-So between them, Andy, Roger and Maria collect `x + 1/2 x + (x - 5) = 35` balls.
-They collect 35 balls in total.
+Andy collects five more balls than Maria, so Maria collects `x − 5` balls.
+So between them, Andy, Roger and Maria collect `x + 1/2 x + (x - 5) = 35` balls in total.

-Therefore `x + 1/2 x + (x - 5) = 35`

 Multiplying this equation by 2 gives `2x + x + 2x - 10 = 70`